 If your kitchen is a little gloomy, this backsplash option can help ease that somewhat, thanks to its reflective quality.
 Light bounces off its surface, affording you a little more light because of that.

 There are a few drawbacks to a painted backsplash, though.
-First of all, since glass can be tricky to work with, it isn’t advisable to go the DIY route; instead, you’ll want to leave the installation to professional contractors.
+First of all, since glass can be tricky to work with, it isn’t advisable to go the DIY route; instead, you’ll want to leave the installation to professionals.
 Second, while it is moderately priced at around $45 to $60 per square foot, you still need to shell out some extra cash for the installation itself.

 Third, should something happen to crack the glass, there’s no way to confine the damage to just one small area since this backsplash is one continuous unit.
 Fourth, any dirt or bugs between the wall and the glass upon installation will stay there, unless somene notices and is able to move them out of the way.